brucemcpherson/chunkosaur/README.md

 [For mode details see this article](https://ramblings.mcpher.com/paging-large-data-sets-and-how-to-make-apps-script-understand-generators/)

 Also includes information on the Google Apps Script version of this if that's your thing.

+## Example usage

+I use a number of both chunkers and bulker in [Gupper - Manage Gemini uploads, schemas and prompts](https://github.com/brucemcpherson/gupper), which is a node cli for working with Gemini files and models.
+Head over there if you want to see some real life usage of these chunkosaur modules.